04-11-2019 | | By Nnamdi Anyadike

 Smart textiles with built-in sensing, wireless communication or health monitoring technology call for robust and reliable energy solutions.
 “Current approaches to smart textile energy storage, like stitching batteries into garments or using e-fibres, can be cumbersome and heavy, and can also have capacity issues.
 These electronic components can also suffer short-circuits and mechanical failure when they come into contact with sweat or with moisture from the environment.
 Our graphene-based supercapacitor is not only fully washable, but it can also store the energy needed to power an intelligent garment.
 By solving the energy storage-related challenges of e-textiles, we hope to power the next generation of wearable technology and intelligent clothing,” said Dr Litty Thekkakara, a researcher in RMIT’s School of Science.

 Key drivers for wearable solar technology include miniaturisation, durability and sufficient flexibility to enable the devices to withstand being folded and creased during wear without damage.
 A recent report into the ‘roll-to-roll’ flexible device market suggests a CAGR of 14.3% to a valuation of $41.3 billion by 2023, from $21.2 billion in 2018.
 An example of recent ‘roll-to-roll’ developments include the partnering of Germany’s Fraunhofer Institute with PhotoTex, to develop pliable, textile-based solar cells for use on buildings and lorries.
-For example, thin-film photovoltaic technology could be used on a lorry tarpaulin to generate electricity for the driver, either while driving or parked up for the night.
+For example, thin-film photovoltaic technology could be used on a lorry tarpaulin to generate electricity for the driver, either while driving or parked.